 The Anatomy & Mechanisms of the Bicep Muscles (Long Head vs Short Head vs Brachialis)

-When it comes to what muscles does curling work, three main parts of the upper arm contribute to the movement: the long head of the bicep, the short head of the bicep, both of which are known as the biceps brachii, and the brachialis.
+When it comes to the muscles that work during curling, three main parts of the upper arm contribute to the movement: the long head of the bicep, the short head of the bicep, both of which are known as the biceps brachii, and the brachialis.

 Long Head of the Bicep